epw/consensus/consensus.md

 ### Why is your humanity still in question?

 Despite how it may seem, expanding your consciousness to include the ability to alter reality at your whim doesn’t solve all of your problems.
 From juggling the balance between your mundane job, bills, and relationships with the wonder of the magical world, to much of the same bigotry and discrimination that mundane people experience, there are things that magic just can’t completely solve for you.
-That doesn’t mean that they won’t try.
+That doesn’t mean that you won’t try.

 ### Why are you hunted?